1v17/CS7180_final_project/dev_log/phase5-implementation-report.md

 ```

 **Key Features:**
+- **API Constraint-Driven Design**: This probabilistic approach is specifically designed to work around the Mem0 API limitation where we cannot batch update or iterate through all memories for a user without explicit user context
 - **Probabilistic Forgetting**: 10% chance per interaction to trigger cleanup
 - **Soft Delete Support**: Uses `soft_delete=True` by default for memory archiving
 - **User-Specific Operations**: Forgetting operates on per-user basis